 Then, we incorporate views and ideas into our Belief Construct from the educational, work, and social communities in which we live.
 The Belief Construct of an academician is much different than the Belief Construct of a blue-collar worker, just as the Belief Construct of a surfer is distinct from a military pilot.
 As we grow so does our Belief Construct, and it must include everything, all of the beliefs we have accepted about life, religion, society, the family we are born into and later the families we form.
 All of our personal experiences, all of the love and disappointments, all of the lessons from our life must be incorporated and fit into all of the other parts of our Belief Construct.

-Many people are lucky and the Belief Construct they inherit and develop works well for them.
-Other people are not so lucky and feel as though something is missing.
-Anxiety and depression and many other forms of “broken thinking” persist, or a new event creates conflict.
-Perhaps you fall in love with someone outside of your faith and feel it would be wrong to get married, so you must change your Belief Construct or find someone else to marry.
-Very few people risk changing the complex structure of beliefs they have grown up with.
+Many people are lucky, and their Belief Construct works well for them.
+Other people are not so fortunate and feel as though something is missing.
+Anxiety and depression and other forms of “broken thinking” persist.
+Often new events create conflict.
+There are many times throughout our lives when we must choose between our Belief Construct or something we want.
+One typical example would be to fall in love with someone outside of your faith and feel it would be wrong to get married, so you must find someone else to marry.

-When a person’s Belief Construct is more important than the result or feeling that is happening inside of them, they are living a life dictated by beliefs.
-They are allowing their beliefs to dictate their happiness.
-Most people do not realize they have the right to question and change any belief, but by deciding you have a right to question and change your beliefs you give yourself the right to choose how you perceive and live your life, you open the door to greater peace and happiness.
+When a person’s Belief Construct is more important than what they want or the feeling that is happening inside of them, they are living a life dictated by beliefs.
+They are missing the most exciting parts of life and condemning themselves to conflict and dissatisfaction.
+You have the right to question and change any belief.
+By doing so, you choose how you perceive and live your life.
+You give yourself the freedom to overcome angst and conflict and open the door to greater peace and happiness.
+You give yourself the right to get what you want.